 BOILING POINT – PART 1

 It should come as no surprise to anyone that a high-performance Corvette engine produces heat — and a bunch of it.
+There’s a reason why manufacturers have to use automotive labeling that can withstand extreme heat as well as acid.
+These safety regulations are there to ensure whoever is under the bonnet knows what precautions they need to take to remain safe and this wouldn’t be possible if the labels couldn’t withstand the heat.
 We’ve mentioned this before, but approximately one-half of the total heat energy produced by your Vette’s engine is transferred back to the cooling system.
 In a Corvette, the heat energy moves into the radiator and is then “radiated” back into the atmosphere.
 Taking this one step further, the liquid cooling system very simple.
 As the coolant (to keep things simple, let’s use plain water as an example) temperature approaches 212 degrees F, air pressure begins to build.
 Since the radiator is closed (with a cap), the pressure is allowed to build from within without any opportunity to “escape.”
 This air pressure actually expands, which in turn allows the water to reach a temperature higher than 212 degrees F before boiling.
 As the air pressure increases, so does the boiling point of the water.
 Basically, this is an efficient system that works well.
 Still, if the coolant temperature continues to increase (without leveling off), then the internal pressure will be too great for the radiator cap to handle.
 What happens next is pretty simple.
 Your Vette boils over.

 The truth is the radiator in such a system is a huge tank that allows large amounts of hot coolant to come in contact with equally large amounts of cool air.
 The coolant is first forced into the radiator side tank (upper tank if you’re thinking of the old fashioned non-cross flow system).
 From this point, the coolant makes its way through rows of very small copper or aluminum tubes, finally returning to the adjoining side tank where it is returned to the engine.
 While the coolant passes through the tiny tubes, it is cooled by air flowing over and alongside the tubes.
 The primary purpose of the “fins” contained within the core (and surrounding the little tubes) is to direct airflow into the proper area of the radiator; however, there are secondary reasons for the fins, as you’ll soon see.
 FYI, the most common core construction is the tube-fin or the ribbon-cellular design.